How To CUT A CABBAGE

 This is how to cut a cabbage head for cooking, salads, sauces, or storing.
-It’s one of our complete step-by-step guides with pics.
+It’s one of our complete step-by-step food guides with pics, like our others shown in our cut food category.
 So, read on to see details of how to quickly and easily cut or shred cabbage for soup, stir-fry, or coleslaw, even with just a knife.

 How To Cut A Cabbage – The 1st Way